tweag/nickel/doc/manual/types-vs-contracts.md

     let foo : Num =
       let addTwo = fun x => x + 2 in
       addTwo 4
+    in ...

+    let foo : Num =
+      let ev : ((Num -> Num) -> Num) -> Num -> Num
+        = fun f x => f (functions.const x) in
+      ev (fun f => f 0) 1
+    in ...
     ```

 ## Library (record of functions)

 You should use **type annoations** for records of functions.
 Currently Nickel
 doesn't have a specific notion of a library or a module.
 You can just put
 functions inside a record.
-Given the function case, you should also use a type
+In accordance with the previous section, you should
-annotation on your record to make the type of the functions accessible to the
+also use a type annotation on your record to make the type of the functions
-outside.
-Otherwise, the record is typed as `Dyn` and will shadow the type
+accessible to the outside.
+Otherwise, the record is typed as `Dyn` and will
-information, making your library basically unusable inside typed code.
+obliterate the types, making your library basically unusable inside typed code.

 ### Example